cherrysoft/api-php/README.md

 API Initialization
 ------------------

 There are two key ways to initialize the OrdrinApi.
-First you can initialize it using the standard test or demo servers like so.
+First, you can initialize it using the standard test or demo servers:
 ```php
 // initialize with ordr.in test servers
 $ordrin = new OrdrinApi(API_KEY, OrdrinApi::TEST_SERVERS);